-Russian Media Got Exclusive Julian Assange Arrest Footage, Raising More Questions About Wikileaks Russia Link
+Russian Media Got Exclusive Julian Assange Arrest Footage, Raising More Questions About WikiLeaks Russia Link

 — Laura Lucchini (@NenaDarling) April 11, 2019

-Though it is owned by the Vladimir Putin-controlled Russian government, Ruptly is headquartered in Berlin, Germany, and was founded in 2013, according to a report by Fast Company.
+Though it is owned by the Vladimir Putin-controlled Russian government, Ruptly is headquartered in Berlin, Germany, and was founded in 2013, according to a report from Fast Company.

-Lucchini claimed to CNN that she feels “free” from the Russian government, and repeated that her organization got the Assange footage simply by staying in place, staking out the Ecuadorian embassy, after others had gone home.
+Lucchini claimed to CNN that she feels “free” from the Russian government, and repeated that her organization got the Assange footage simply by staying in place and staking out the Ecuadorian embassy after others had gone home.

 BREAKING: #Assange removed from embassy – video pic.twitter.com/qsHy7ZVPg5